sf-wdi-22-23/modules-23/w07-ruby-on-rails-cont/d3-dawn-rails-testing/README.md

 ### Cool Tool: FFaker

 FFaker generates random data for us!
 We can use it to create fake data for tests.
 For example, `FFaker::Name.first_name` generates a fake first name. `FFaker::Internet.email` generates a fake email.
-To see more that FFaker can do, check out the <a href="http://www.rubydoc.info/github/emmanueloga/ffaker/FFaker" target="_blank">FFaker docs</a> and/or this <a href="http://ricostacruz.com/cheatsheets/ffaker.html" target="_blank">handy FFaker cheatsheet</a>.
+To see more that FFaker can do, check out the [FFaker docs](http://www.rubydoc.info/github/emmanueloga/ffaker/FFaker) and/or this [handy FFaker cheatsheet](http://ricostacruz.com/cheatsheets/ffaker.html).

 **Bonus:** Later, we can use FFaker to seed our database (but hold off!).